Invest in commodities and commodity funds

 - The share of commodities in a portfolio should be based on the investor's risk profile, time horizon, and the prevailing market climate.

 Adding a commodity fund to an investment portfolio offers several advantages.
-This article will act as an introduction to investing in commodities, describing what a commodity fund is, what benefits there are in investing in commodities, what returns an investor can expect, and how to invest in a commodity fund.
-We provide everything you need to know about investing in commodities to allow you to form your opinion on whether they are worth it.
+This article will introduce investing in commodities, describing what a commodity fund is, what benefits there are in investing in commodities, what returns an investor can expect, and how to invest in a commodity fund.
+We provide everything you need to know about investing in commodities to allow you to form your own opinion.

 What is a commodity fund?

 Commodity funds invest in commodities or in companies that extract or refine commodities.
 Commodity funds are managed either passively or actively.
-Actively managed funds invest in commodities or commodity-related companies, while passively managed funds follow a commodity index.
+Commodity funds invest in commodities or commodity-related companies, such as mining companies.

 There are three categories of commodities that funds can invest in: